Photojournalism Major and Undergraduate Degree Program Information

 - News writing and reporting

-The BLS indicates that job prospects are better for photographers, including photojournalists, who are able to use digital video or can edit their own photos.
-Payscale.com reports that photojournalists earned a median annual salary of $32,160, as of October 2013.
+The BLS indicates that the median annual salary for photographers was $30,490 in 2014.
+Job prospects are better for photographers, including photojournalists, who are able to use digital video or can edit their own photos.
+Payscale.com reports that photojournalists earned a median annual salary of $39,234, as of March 2015.

 Related to Photojournalism Undergrad